JoseAlvaradoG13/Case-Study-Analytics-Employee-Attrition-Performance-on-SQL/README.md

 # Case-Study-Analytics-Employee-Attrition-Performance-on-SQL
 The HR manager has requested a quick review of this year’s employees, focusing on several key points

-Key point to evaluate
+Key points to check
 ________________________________________________________________________________________________________________________________________________________________
 Employee Engagement and Satisfaction

-•	Attrition: Identify employees at risk of leaving.
+•Attrition: Identify employees at risk of leaving.

 •	Work Life Balance: Determine if work-life balance issues correlate with overtime, attrition, or job dissatisfaction.
 ________________________________________________________________________________________________________________________________________________________________
 Employee Performance and Compensation